LUMII-Syslab/viziquer-tools-lod24/README.md

 You should have free disk space of ca. `10 GB` on the volume where you will run the Viziquer Tools.

-## First Start
+## Before First Start

 Download this git repository, or clone it to a directory of your choice.

 Create a file `.env` as a copy of `sample.env`, and configure your preferences (ports, passwords, etc.)

+## Start/Stop the Tools

-Then start the system by issuing the commands:
+Start the Tools by issuing the commands:

 ```
 cd .../viziquer-tools